2024 Democratic National Convention: Gaza war protests

-Wednesday

-A breakfast for delegates at a nearby hotel was disrupted when unknown individuals put maggots in food.
-Organizers from CODEPINK disrupted a luncheon for women senators at a nearby restaurant.
-A pro-Israel protest occurred at Union Park while a thousand pro-Palestinian protesters marched past it.

-An ExxonMobil-sponsored panel hosted by Punchbowl News on climate change at a downtown Chicago hotel featuring US Representative Lizzie Fletcher from Texas and an Exxon executive was disrupted when activists gained access and shouted loudly about Exxon's history of deceit and climate obstruction.

 When the Uncommitted National Movement was informed that the DNC wouldn't allow a Palestinian speaker, Uncommitted delegates staged a sit-in outside the convention.
 The activists again called for an arms embargo on Israel, and emphasized the suffering of children in Gaza.
 A Michigan delegate said his strategy was to initially work within the Democratic hierarchy from the inside, and that it was frustrating the Harris campaign had denied their requests.
 The group was joined inside the security perimeter by healthcare workers, members of the Chicago Teachers Union, Muslim Women for Harris, and US Representatives Summer Lee, Ilhan Omar and Cori Bush.
 Alexandria Ocasio-Cortez joined via FaceTime.
 Among the names submitted as potential speakers were Illinois state Rep. Abdelnasser Rashid and Georgia state Rep. Ruwa Romman.

-Thursday

-About 40 Uncommitted delegate sit-in spent the night on the sidewalk outside the United Center and remained there in the morning.
-Palestinian-Americans were not allowed to speak but the parents of an American-Israeli hostage were.
+About 40 Uncommitted delegates staged a sit-in on the final evening of the convention, spending the night on the sidewalk outside the United Center and remained there in the morning.
+The protesting delegates objected to the party not meeting their demand for a speaker representing their cause to be given a speaking slot on the evening program, particularly taking issue with the lack of a Palestinian-centered speech in light of the parents of Hersh Goldberg-Polin (an American-Israeli hostage taken by Hamas) being given a speaking slot.
 As a result, Muslim Women for Harris-Walz announced it would disband and Uncommitted delegates were seen through Union Center locked arm in arm, wearing Keffiyehs and chanting "Ceasefire now."
 More protesters blocked roads as attendees left the convention for the night.
-Some chanted “We’re young, we’re strong, we’ll rally all night long.”
-Footage emerged of some delegates covering their ears while being confronted by protesters.
+Some chanted "We're young, we're strong, we'll rally all night long."

+In June 2026, progressive political commentator Ta-Nehisi Coates argued the Democratic Party refusing to allow a Palestinian American to speak at the DNC contributed to Harris's defeat in the presidential election.
+The New York Times reporter Lulu Garcia-Navarro said many people in the activist community felt "very betrayed" by the absence of a Palestinian American speaker and felt that their voices were silenced.

+Other protests and demonstrations

+On the third day of the convention, a breakfast for delegates at a nearby hotel was disrupted when unknown individuals put maggots in food.
+That same day, activists gained access to and disrupted an ExxonMobil-sponsored panel hosted by Punchbowl News on climate change at a downtown Chicago hotel featuring US Representative Lizzie Fletcher from Texas and an Exxon executive.
+The activists shouted loudly about Exxon's history of deceit and climate obstruction.

+A pro-Israel protest occurred at Union Park during the third day of the conventions.
+While it was taking place, pro-Palestinian protesters marched past it.